hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

 # ESP32-C3 Data Logger

-A low-power data logger using ESP32-C3 Super Mini with DS1308 RTC, with sampling synchronized to Coordinated Universal Time (UTC).
+A low-power data logger using ESP32-C3 Super Mini and DS1308 RTC, with sampling synchronized to Coordinated Universal Time (UTC).
 Suitable for sampling periods that are tens of seconds or longer.
 IoT data upload missing.

 ## Features